pure-symbols/pure.lexicals/.docs/lambda-calculus-101/readme.md

 ### 🏹 Lambda Calculus

-*There is three point of the convert or equivalence in lambda calculus I will tell you.
-I'll just introduce some **lexical closure** examples to do that (and maybe more than that) . 🧪*
+*I'll tell you three point of the convert or equivalence in lambda calculus (or maybe more) by just introduce some **lexical closure** examples also. 🧪*

 [Reduction | Lambda Calculus | Wiki]: https://en.wikipedia.org/wiki/Lambda_calculus#Reduction "Reduction | Lambda Calculus | Wikipedia"